PieBru/ai_engineer/README.md

 *   **Testing Utilities (`/test` command)**:
     *   `/test all`: Runs all available diagnostic tests (currently, this executes the inference test).
-    *   `/test inference`: Performs the same checks as the `--test-inference` CLI option, verifying LLM endpoint connectivity and token counting.
+    *   `/test inference`: Performs the same checks as the `--test-inference` CLI option, testing all configured models (Default, Routing, Tools, Coding, Knowledge) for connectivity, token counting, and tool calling capability.

 ### **High-Level Architecture**
 The following diagram illustrates the main components and their interactions within AI Engineer: